 AG Sharpston advocated a more transparent approach regarding the distribution of competences between the EU and its Member States under a mixed agreement for the sake of legal certainly with regard to third States.
-A declaration of competence annexed to EU mixed agreements would not "come amiss" as it would allow third States to correctly address the responsibility for a breach of the agreement.47 The issue of international responsibility of the EU and its Member States under a mixed agreement did not seem to cause problems in terms of attribution of a wrongful act48 as the EU would usually claim responsibility in different international fora even in 'mixed' situations.49
+A declaration of competence annexed to EU mixed agreements would not "come amiss" as it would allow third States to correctly address the responsibility for a breach of the agreement.
+In practice, the issue of international responsibility of the EU and its Member States under a mixed agreement would not appear to cause problems in terms of attribution of a wrongful act as the EU would usually claim responsibility in different international fora even in 'mixed' situations.

-The classic problem with declarations of competence, however, is that they are hardly helpful in practice.
-They are often attached to international agreements at the request of state parties who are (rightfully) confused by the division of competences in the EU.
-At the same time, the question remains to what extent these declarations provide a fully correct picture of the division of competences, also given the fact that they are hardly ever updated.50
+The classic problem with declarations of competence, however, is that they have hardly been helpful in practice.
+They are often attached to international agreements at the request of third state parties who are (understandably) confused by the division of competences in the EU.
+At the same time, the question remains to what extent these declarations provide a fully correct picture of the division of competences, also given the fact that they are hardly ever updated.
+Any future role for this type of declarations should thus imply a more precise and dynamic description of the division of competences, based on legal criteria.

-The above short analyse shows once more that numerous legal practices of the EU as a polity are problematic from an international law perspective.51 From that perspective, EU mixed agreements are perhaps the most problematic case, as they aggregate all possible
+The above short analyse shows once more that numerous legal practices of the EU as a polity are problematic from an international law perspective.
+From that perspective, EU mixed agreements are perhaps the most problematic case, as they aggregate all possible inconsistencies with international treaty law.
+While the focus of the present chapter is on EU law, an international law perspective should always be part of any 'unmixing' exercise, as the concrete example below will also testify.